Frequently Asked Questions for Transfer and Non-Traditional Students

 - I've been admitted to UNC.
 What do I do now?

 - You must make a reservation on our web site to be able to choose an orientation date.
 Reservations cannot be accepted over the phone.
-A helpful checklist for admitted students can be found through the Admissions website.
+Undergrduate Admissions also provides a helpful checklist for admitted transfer students.

 - What does it mean to be a non-traditional student?